-The journey time data continues to remain within the scope of the original predictions with the latest data set demonstrating improvements over the 2013 baseline rising to a maximum of 9 minutes above the baseline.
+The journey time data continues to remain within the scope of the original predictions with the latest data set demonstrating improvements over the 2013 baseline rising to a maximum of 10 minutes above the baseline (excluding periods when roadwork's were in place).
 The original projection was of rises between 4 and 14 minutes dependent on the day of the week.